DNPLab/DNPLab/docs/source/quick-start.rst

 Importing the Package
 =====================

-Once the package has been :ref:`installed via pip <installing>`, you should be able to import dnplab in a python terminal/script.
+Once the package has been :ref:`installed via pip <installing>`, you should be able to import dnpLab in a python terminal/script.

 .. code-block:: python